meteor/galaxy-docs/source/apm-data.md

 Add crashed or stopped to filter and find the container ID:
 ![Alt text](image-2.png)

-Click on the container id to see the container logs:
+Click on the container ID to view its logs.
+Then, click "View on APM" to see Meteor APM metrics.
 ![Alt text](image-3.png)

 Open Meteor APM and filter your hosts (containers) with the desired container ID: